Christina Dodd’s Famous “Get Your Fork Out of the Back of my Hand, I Want the End Slice” Pork Rack

 Throw a couple tablespoons of olive oil into a sauté pan, heat it until shimmering and put the pork rack into the pan to brown.
 You want to brown all sides so you’ll have to stand there and hold it on its end with tongs at one point.
 Christina’s sneaky hint: you can use this moment to say that you’re busy and you need your family to empty the dishwasher or make a salad.

 Once you’ve browned the tasty critter, put it onto a roasting pan on top of more sliced garlic and the herb sprigs (rosemary is my favorite, but thyme or sage is fabulous, too.)
 Roast at 400 degrees, uncovered, for 20 minutes.
 Lower oven to 350 degrees and roast for an hour or more, depending on the size of your rack.
-(No, not that rack, the pork rack.
-Figure 20 minutes a pound, or until a meat thermometer reads 145 degrees.)
+(No, not that rack, the pork rack.)
+Figure 20 minutes a pound, or until a meat thermometer reads 160 degrees for medium, 170 for well-done.

 While the pork rack is roasting, let’s talk about meat thermometers.
 Meat thermometers aren’t expensive, and any kind will take the internal temperature.
 I have the Thermopen Instant Read Meat Thermometer, and this thing costs ninety bucks.
 Which is an absurd price, but if you cook a lot (and I do) it’s worth it.
-Don’t take my word for it, look on Amazon — 700 reviews/5 stars.
 I asked for mine for Christmas, and have been thrilled with it.
 Other than really great jewelry, how many Christmas gifts can you claim that about?

 Okay, back to the pork rack.
 When the temp (or the timing) is right, take it out, put it on a cutting board and tightly wrap in foil to rest for 20 minutes.
 Important step!
 Don’t skip it!